samirkumardas/jmuxer/README.md

 Player Example for raw h264 only
 -----------
-Assuming you are still on `example` directory.
+Assuming you are still in `example` directory.
 Now run followngs:

-*node server-h264.js*
+*node h264.js*

-then, visit *example/index-h264.html* page using any webserver.
+then, visit *example/h264.html* page using any webserver.

 How to build?
 ---------